akos-sereg/esp32-obd2-v2/README.md

 espressif/esp-idf commit hash 451f69cc2e11cf45e3a72905c9fb162ca9a08936

+This project works with esp-idf at above commit hash.
+It did not work on a more up-to-date version however - that problem might have been fixed in esp-idf by now.

 ## Configure

 Get your OBD2 bluetooth device's address (plug into your car, check what device you see on your smartphone).